Alicexplore/Alicexplore/README.md

   <br />

-Website and Blog about sneakers, possibility to create a profile, comment the posts/articles, save favorites.
+Website and Blog about sneakers.

 <br />